ictinnovations/ictagent/doc/developer_guide.md

 When the call is answered, by clicking on the number label it will show the particular contact details.

 * **Call Hangup:**
-This button ends the call on clicking.
-When this button is clicked it will change the targetActivity to the idle and will show the idle screen and it will also call another function **action_hangup** which ends the call.
+When this button is clicked, function **action_hangup** is executed which ends the call.

 * **Send DTMF:**
-When the call is answered it has a send DTMF option, when user clicks this it will show the button, click the button you want to send as DTMF.
-When any of the button is clicked an event in the popup_gui.js is fired which gets the value of the button clicked and passes the value as an argument to the **action-dtmf** function which in turns sends the DTMF.
+When the call is answered it has a send DTMF option, when user clicks this it will show the keypad, click the button you want to send as DTMF.
+When any of the button is clicked the function **action_dtmf** is triggered which in turns sends the DTMF.

 ### How to Publish the Extension